19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 18. Take Another Look at Quickly Shipped Items

-You won’t believe it but the same thoughts pop into fraudsters’ heads as well.
+You won’t believe it, but the same thoughts pop into fraudsters’ heads as well.

 They do not shy away from the opportunity to overpay for expedited shipping — the sooner they get your products, the faster they will let you know that the item they ordered was “lost in transit”.

-Keep it in mind that orders with expedited shipping (especially if the shipping and billing addresses do not match!) are signals of eCommerce fraud.
+Keep in mind that orders with expedited shipping (especially if the shipping and billing addresses do not match!) are signals of eCommerce fraud.

 A simple check could be all you need to protect your eCommerce store from another fraudulent transaction.